 If you have any questions about this report or concerning your drinking water, please contact Mr. David Ferris, Plant Operator at (518) 382-1410 (dferris@townofglenville.org) or Thomas Coppola, Commissioner of Public Works at (518) 382-1406.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held on the 1st and 3rd Wednesdays of the month, except for June, July and August when the meetings are only the 1st Wednesday of the month.
-Meetings at held at 7:30 pm in the Glenville Municipal Center, 18 Glenridge Road.
+The meetings are held on the 1st and 3rd Wednesdays (except June, July & August when it meets the 3rd Wednesday only).
+Meetings begin at 7pm at the Glenville Municipal Center, 18 Glenridge Road.